The dangers of a flat network - or how I tracked the mob boss...

 For about 20 minutes we received data.
 The listener was saving the data as an mp3 stream for each data pool being sent.
 After we saw that no data was coming for a while, I closed the connection.
 I opened my mp3 player and we played the first file.
 Nothing.
 Just someone typing and cursing.
 I opened the 2nd and there it was, one of the bad guys talking to the Boss.
 I gave those files to the law enforcement people and I told them to call me if they needed me to go search for more info.

-A couple of weeks later, they called me to congratulate me.
+A couple of weeks later, they called me.
 In that second file the person named the location where he and the boss would meet.
 The good guys went in and grab not only the boss but a bunch of his people as well.